-The purpose of this Technical Report is to present the mineral resource estimate and Preliminary Economic Assessment ("PEA") of the Wind Mountain gold-silver project for SolidusGold Inc. This report has been prepared by Steven Ristorcelli, C.P.G., Principal Geologist for MDA, and by Thomas L. Dyer, P.E., Senior Engineer for MDA.
+The purpose of this amended Technical Report is to present the mineral resource estimate and Preliminary Economic Assessment ("PEA") of the Wind Mountain gold-silver project for SolidusGold Inc. This amendment clarifies pre-tax and after tax payback periods, as well as minor changes to the text presented in the December, 2014 Technical Report.
+This report has been prepared by Steven Ristorcelli, C.P.G., Principal Geologist for MDA, and by Thomas L. Dyer, P.E., Senior Engineer for MDA.
 The Mineral Resources were estimated and classified under the supervision of Mr. Ristorcelli.

 The PEA was updated under the supervision of Mr. Dyer.
 Mr. Ristorcelli and Mr. Dyer are Qualified Persons under NI 43-101.
-There is no affiliation between Mr.

-Ristorcelli or Mr. Dyer and SolidusGold, except that of independent consultant/client relationships.
+There is no affiliation between Mr. Ristorcelli or Mr. Dyer and SolidusGold, except that of independent consultant/client relationships.
 No Mineral Reserves have been estimated for this report.